 Providing customer support through your social media channels makes it easy and convenient for customers to ask questions and resolve issues.
 Social media support removes communication friction and hesitancy, especially if you remain approachable and friendly.

 More than that, social channels are the face of your brand.
-Public channels like Facebook and Instagram are open to public judgement, so your posts, likes, and comments should reflect your brand's personality and values.
+Public channels like Facebook and Instagram are open to public judgment, so your posts, likes, and comments should reflect your brand's personality and values.

 For instance, if a customer posts something negative, do not reply with a negative or combative response.
 Instead, reply courteously and switch to private chats to resolve the issue.